KS2 Wellbeing Lesson 1

 Connection Activity

-- Get children into pairs standing opposite each other roughly 1 metre apart.
-Each child needs a small object that can be thrown and caught in one hand, e.g. tennis ball or beanbag.
+Set the children up in pairs, standing about 1 metre apart, facing each other.
+Each child should have a small object they can throw and catch in one hand, such as a tennis ball or beanbag.

-- Repeat from stage 1, but the object is thrown in the left hand and caught in the right hand.
+- Repeat the activity with the object in the left hand, caught in the right.

 Learn a new skill